Labor federation competition in the United States: National Labor Union

 [The National Labor Union] represented the transition between the democratic, egalitarian, politically [sic]conscious, humanitarian, and reformist labor movement of the antebellum period, and the self-centered, wage-conscious, trade-unionist labor movement of the late nineteenth century.

 In 1872 the NLU split into separate organizations — the industrial, and the political — a particularly important demarcation that would connote a contentious fault line in future labor organizations.

 The trade union organizations that left the NLU had not yet developed "pure and simple unionism" as a philosophical concept.
 Yet the prospect of political action — particularly for goals that seemed tangential to the perceived needs of union members — caused not only the trade unions, but also the local workingmen's organizations to lose faith in the NLU.
 To the unions, it seemed, the NLU had lost its balance.
 Reform at the national level didn't seem to conflict with the quest for a higher standard of living at the local level, so long as some balance between the goals was maintained.
 But by 1870, it seemed apparent that the NLU was focused more upon reform and political action, than on the goal of representing working people.

-But one significant cause of the tension, and the subsequent struggle for power in the NLU was the fact that a significant number of workers hadn't yet comprehended the changed nature of the industrialized system, in which corporations were not only beginning to create their own powerful combinations, they were able to rely upon their close relationship with the state to enforce their requirements upon the labor force.
+But one significant cause of the tension, and the subsequent struggle for power in the NLU was that a significant number of workers hadn't yet comprehended the changed nature of the industrialized system, in which corporations were not only beginning to create their own powerful combinations, they were able to rely upon their close relationship with the state to enforce their requirements upon the labor force.
 The workers were still thinking in terms of "the simple master-workman relationship" of a previous era.
 They hadn't yet developed a "mature sense of class consciousness."